The health of families around the world starts with safe water

 This pandemic has made it clear how critical safe water is to ensure global health — not just for those in need, but for all of us.

-Watch as Water.org co-founders Matt Damon and Gary White explain how water is the first line of defense against COVID-19 and critical to the health of our human family during their Time 100 Talks interview with CNN political commentator Van Jones.
+Watch as Water.org co-founders Matt Damon and Gary White explain how water is a front-line defense against COVID-19 and critical to the health of our human family during their Time 100 Talks interview with CNN political commentator Van Jones.

 World Leaders Call-to-action on COVID-19

 Now more than ever access to safe water and sanitation is critical to the health and resilience of our global community.
-That’s why Water.org is joining Heads of State, Government, and leaders from United Nations agencies, International Financial Institutions, civil society, private sector and research and learning, in calling leaders around the work to prioritize water, sanitation and hygiene in response to the COVID-19 pandemic.
+That’s why Water.org is joining Heads of State, Government, and leaders from United Nations agencies, international financial institutions, civil society, private sector and research and learning, in calling leaders around the world to prioritize water, sanitation and hygiene in response to the COVID-19 pandemic.

 Help us change more lives with access to safe water and improved health.Donate